 Market risk: Risk that cannot be diversified away.

-Market risk: The risk of loss resulting from changes to foreign exchange rates, interest rates, commodity prices, or equity prices or indices.
+Market risk: The risk of loss resulting from changes in foreign exchange rates, interest rates, commodity prices, or equity prices or indices.

 Market sectors: The classifications of bonds by issuer characteristics, such as state government, corporate, or utility.